ludwigprager/wireguard-container/README.md

 cd wireguard-container
 ```

 2. create your config file

 ```
 cp wg.yaml-example wg.yaml

 ```

 3. Create Your Keys
-Replace all fields marked as 'XXXXXXXXXXXXXXXXX' in the example with keys you generate with the result from
+Replace every fields marked as 'XXXXXXXXXXXXXXXXX' in the example with keys your keys.
+Use the following command to print a key:
 ```
 wg genkey
 ```

 5. Create the config files
+The following command will create all required config file in a new folder `config-files':
 ```
 ./create-configs.sh
 ```